By 2007, more than half the world's population finally lived in cities, a process called this

 What is Asia

-Do the Math: If a country follows the Rank-Size Rule and its #1 city has 12 million people, how many people live in the #3 city?
+Do the Math: If a country follows the Rank-Size Rule and its #1 city has 12 million people, a city with 4 million is most likely to rank where in the country's size order?

-Imagining the Hierarchy Triangle, reorder these services from highest order to lowest order: Gas Station (A), NFL Stadium (B), Corner Store (C)
+Imagining the Hierarchy Triangle, reorder these services from highest order to lowest order: High School (A), NFL Stadium (B), Corner Store (C)

 What is NFL Stadium, High School, Gas Station